Widely used in landscaping, Acacia floribunda is a fast-growing small tree with a natural weeping or pendulous habit.

 It works well as a background tree in the garden border and is useful in new landscaping projects as it establishes a good size quickly.
-Also suited for use an informal screen or windbreak.
+It is also suited for use as an informal screen or windbreak.

-The flowers are a paler yellow than many other Acacia, cylindrical in shape, around 4 – 5 cms in length and attractive.
+The flowers are a paler yellow than many other Acacia, cylindrical in shape, around 4 – 5cm in length and attractive.

 Three forms are available :

-- The low growing Acacia floribunda ‘Compact dwarf’ form which will reach less tham 1 metre in height in most conditions.
+- The low-growing Acacia floribunda compact dwarf form will reach less than 1m in height in most conditions.

 - Acacia floribunda x genistifolia, which is a hybrid.